Principal Bundles and Gauge Theories: Connections on Principal Bundles

 This will turn out to be an essential tool in physics, as the second field equation (in the homogeneous case) taking the form

 As was the case with the ordinary codifferential, this covariant codifferential can be understood to be the adjoint of the covariant differential with respect to a suitable inner product.

 \begin{definition*}[Inner product on tensor space] Let $E$ be a $\Bbbk$-vector space with an inner product $g$.
-Note that this defines an isomorphism $E\cong E^*$.
-Therefore we immediately obtain an inner product $g^*$ on the dual space $E^*$ as well as the pullback of $g$ along this isomorphism.
+Note that in the real case this defines an isomorphism $E\cong E^*$, and in the Hermitian case the corresponding antilinear identification with $E^*$.
+Therefore we immediately obtain an inner product $g^*$ on the dual space $E^*$ as well as the pullback of $g$ along this identification.
 Moreover, suppose that we have a second $\Bbbk$-inner product space $(E',g')$.
 Then, we obtain an inner product $g g'$ on the tensor space $E\otimes E'$.
 Indeed, we put $g g'(e\otimes e',f\otimes f'):=g(e,f)g'(e',f')$ and extend this definition to all of $E\otimes E'$ by sesqui-/bilinearity.
-In particular, if we start out with an inner product $g$ on $E$ we obtain an inner product on the space $\bigotimes^{k,l}E=\bigotimes^k E\otimes \bigotimes^l E^*$ of $(k,l)$-tensors.
+In particular, if we start with an inner product $g$ on $E$ we obtain an inner product on the space $\bigotimes^{k,l}E=\bigotimes^k E\otimes \bigotimes^l E^*$ of $(k,l)$-tensors.
 For convenience, we also denote this inner product by $g$.
-Of course, this restricts to space $\bigwedge^k E^*$ of $k$-forms.\end{definition*}
+Of course, this restricts to the space $\bigwedge^k E^*$ of $k$-forms.\end{definition*}

 Let us now note that we have an inner product $\bar h_p$ on $HP_p$, i.e. the pullback of $g_{\pis(p)}$ along the isomorphism $HP_p\ra{T_p\pis}T_{\pis(p)}M$, and let us suppose that we have an inner product $k_W$ on $W$.
 By the above reasoning we have a natural inner product $\bar h_p$ on $\bigwedge^k HP_p^*$ and therefore a pointwise inner product $\bar h_p k_W$ on the space $\bigwedge^k HP_p^*\otimes W$ of $W$-valued horizontal $k$-forms.
 We write $\bar h k_W$ for the induced map